ramirezlab/AlzyFinder/README.md

 2. Execute the following python script to screen the selected molecues (in the `molecules-to-screen.csv` file) against all AD tagets.
 The probability that a molecule is active against each target is shown as a value from 0 to 1.
 The higher this value, the higher the probability that the molecule shows activity against a target as a result of a virtual screening with three different ML models.

-At the end of the `pyhton scrip` you can include a `probability threshold` so that the results are filtered and only molecules with probabilities greater than the selected threshold are presented in a drug-protein interaction network (DPIn).
+  At the end of the `python scrip` you can include a `probability threshold` so that the results are filtered and only molecules with probabilities greater than the selected threshold are presented in a drug-protein interaction network (DPIn).
+In this case the probabilty is set to *0.7*.

+  **Note**: Here we use the Morgan fingerprint using the RDKit.
+If you want to used another fingerprint, or for further informatio about available fingerproint check the [rdkit.Chem.rdMolDescriptors module](https://www.rdkit.org/docs/source/rdkit.Chem.rdMolDescriptors.html) for this.

 ```python
 import numpy as np